billkarsh/SpikeGLX/sglhome/docs/beta.md

 Next run the flavor of SpikeGLX matching the firmware now contained in the module.
 In SpikeGLX select menu item `Tools/Update Imec Firmware`.
 This dialog lets you detect the version currently installed, and lets you select new files to load/install.
-Click the **?** button in the dialog title bar to get further help.
+Click the **?** button in the dialog titlebar to get further help.

 * [Neuropixels 2.0 (Phase20) Firmware](../Support/NP20ModuleFirmware.zip)